What reservations do you need to book before your Oahu vacation?

 One of the most popular hikes for Oahu visitors is Diamond Head.
 The views from the top of this volcanic crater are fantastic.

-Just a couple weeks ago, a new reservation system for hiking Diamond Head went into effect.
+In 2022, a new reservation system for hiking Diamond Head went into effect.
 (See our article announcing the reservation system.)
-At the time of implementation, reservations can be secured up to 14 days in advance.
+Reservations can be secured up to 30 days in advance.
 Fees are required for out-of-state visitors.
 See this link for more details and this link to reserve a time slot.

 Hanauma Bay Nature Reserve Snorkeling